 Above ground spas should be measured from the very outside edge of the acrylic/fiberglass.
 An inch or two bigger is always better unless you have to fit it into something.

 If you have trouble distinguishing between an 8″ radius and a 7″ radius, the 7″ radius will make the cover bigger and the way to go.
 And the same for cut corners.
 If you have a 15 1/2′ cut corner you should order a 15″ cut corner.
+Click on each image below to expand image and details.

 Cut short (standard)